Studies in brainless slime molds reveal that they use physical cues to decide where to grow.

 “Our discovery of this slime mold’s use of biomechanics to probe and react to its surrounding environment underscores how early this ability evolved in living organisms, and how closely related intelligence, behavior, and morphogenesis are.
 In this organism, which grows out to interact with the world, its shape change is its behavior.
 Other research has shown that similar strategies are used by cells in more complex animals, including neurons, stem cells, and cancer cells.
 This work in Physarum offers a new model in which to explore the ways in which evolution uses physics to implement primitive cognition that drives form and function,” said corresponding author Mike Levin, Ph.D., a Wyss Associate Faculty member who is also the Vannevar Bush Chair and serves and Director of the Allen Discovery Center at Tufts University.

 The research team is continuing its work on Physarum, including investigating at what point in time it makes the decision to switch its growth pattern from generalized sampling of its environment to directed growth toward a target.
-They are also exploring how other physical factors like acceleration and nutrient transport could affect Physarum’s growth and behavior.
+They are also exploring how other physical factors like acceleration and nutrient transport could affect the growth and behavior of Physarum.

 “This study confirms once again that mechanical forces play as important a role in the control of cell behavior and development as chemicals and genes, and the process of mechanosensation uncovered in this simple brainless organism is amazingly similar to what is seen in all species, including humans,” said Ingber.
 “Thus, a deeper understanding how organisms use biomechanical information to make decisions will help us to better understand our own bodies and brains, and perhaps even provide insight into new bioinspired forms of computation.”
 Ingber is also the Judah Folkman Professor of Vascular Biology at Harvard Medical School and Boston Children’s Hospital, and Professor of Bioengineering at the Harvard John A. Paulson School of Engineering and Applied Sciences.